David Bauer (ice hockey): 1980 Winter Olympic Games

 The CAHA agreed to return to international play as of the 1977 Ice Hockey World Championships when professionals were allowed to participate.
 In October 1977, at a House of Commons and Senate committee studying Canada's role in international hockey, Bauer urged for a plan to be put into place for ice hockey at the 1980 Winter Olympics to avoid setting up the country and players for embarrassment.
 Hockey Canada named Bauer to be the managing director of the Olympic team that was still restricted to amateurs.

 Bauer arranged a training camp six months in length to build teamwork and systems with 150 junior and college players attending.
 He felt that a lot of work was needed to improve the talent level to win at the Olympics, and struggled to retain talent in competition with professional teams signing amateur players to contracts.
 Clare Drake, Tom Watt and Lorne Davis were named to coach the national team.
 Bauer chose to let the coaches do the coaching, but assigned them reading material on subjects he wanted instilled into the players.

-After the Olympics, Bauer gave an interview with The Globe and Mail and made no excuses for the sixth-place finish, but felt that the establishment of a permanent a national team had been completed.
+After the Olympics, Bauer gave an interview with The Globe and Mail and made no excuses for the sixth-place finish, but felt that the establishment of a permanent national team had been completed.